chetanckKala/AI-Summary-Gen/README.md

 To use the OpenAI API:

-1. Get your API key from [https://platform.openai.com](https://platform.openai.com)
+1. Get your API key from [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)
-2. Add it to your project in a `config.js` or inject it using environment variables (for security)
+2. Add it to your project
-3. **⚠️ Never hardcode your API key in a public GitHub repo!**

 ---

 ## 🛠️ Coming Soon

-* 📝 Summary formats: bullet, paragraph, headline
+* 📝 Export to pdf
 * 📚 Save summaries per URL
 * 🔄 Retry & refine options
 * 🌗 Dark mode popup UI
-* 🧑‍💼 Enterprise article parser support (Medium, Substack, Dev.to)
+* 🧑‍💼 Chat with article

 ---